verveguy/tana-helper/README.md

 ```
 ## TODO

-Make Auth0 easier to use, or just get rid of it entirely in favor of passed keys
 Potentially use another solution to secure the API endpoints on Vercel.
 (Could be as simple as a hard-coded .env secret.
 Anything more complex is overkill)